BenchmarkXPRT/AIXPRT/Tensorflow/AIXPRT/README.md

    3. Navigate to AIXPRT/Modules/Deep-Learning/README.md of the cloned branch and follow instructions to run the benchmark.

-   4. AIXPRT application runs on default confugaration provided by the workloads.
+   4. AIXPRT application runs on default configuration provided by the workloads.
 However once a default config file is generated , user can edit this config to change the workload behavior.

 NOTE : A config file will be generated at AIXPRT/Config/{config_name}.json after the first run of index.py .
-One can edit this config file to run the specific workload in a specific way .
+One can edit this config file to run the specific workload in a specific way or use one of the provided config files.

 [How to edit config](TODO : add url to AIXPRT/EditConfig.md file )

+# Result Submission.
+Please follow the guidelines in ResultSubmission.md

-## Report Bugs
+# Report Bugs
 Please Report your bugs under Issues tab of this project

-## Develop
+# Contribute
 Please follow the [instructions](TODO : Add url to AIXPRT AddWorkload.md) to add new workloads to the benchmark.